kkruecke/cplus-documentation/notes/value-categories.rst

     *lvalue* orignally meant an expression that can be on the left-hand side of an assignment.
 However, this is obviously not true of a *const* object.
 Note also, that object in this context refers to the low-level notion of "something in memory" and not to the notion of class object.

-On page 166, he introduces the term *rvalue* and explains the differences between them:
+On page 166, he introduces the term *rvalue* and elaborate on the differences between them:

     An *object* is a contiguous region of storage of storage; an *lvalue* is an expression that refers to an object....To complement the notion of an *lvalue*, we have the notion of an *rvalue* such as a temporary (e.g. the value returned from a function).